 The current split for creating new records is based on a newline ‘n’ character.
 However, with a slight change in logic, we can make an intelligent split as shown below where all the reviews have been flattened and I end up with a single row for each review.

 I then carry out a series of interactions on the data to extract out some of the key fields that I am interested in more closely analyzing.
 As I do this, I am starting to get a better picture as to the resulting format of this data I want to build for my analysis – this beer dataset is beginning to get some life!
 Trifacta’s histograms and data quality bar feature enable me to more quickly understand how my data is distributed and the quality of each feature of the data.
 This continuous visual feedback based on my interactions lets me adjust what I am doing at any step in the process.

 I go through the steps of renaming the field names as I extract them.
 Trifacta is also doing data type inference on these newly extracted fields and the data quality bars are starting to give me some initial indicators on the quality of these attributes.
 As shown below, the Aroma field has a red band indicating some mismatched values.
 This is due to the fact that, by default, Aroma was chosen as an Integer type even though those records have decimal values.

 I can then go ahead and choose the data-type I wish to assign to Aroma out of the many possibilities, such as Primitive data types (Decimal in this case), pre-defined dictionaries, custom user defined types, and even custom dictionaries.

 Please stay tuned for part two of this blog series as I walk through how I complete the wrangling process for this beer review data set and dive into further analyzing the data.

-If you want to try this out for yourself, I encourage you to sign up for the free trial of Trifacta and kick off your own wrangling experiment.
+If you want to try this out for yourself, I encourage you to sign up for the free Trifacta Wrangler and kick off your own wrangling experiment.